mapleneverfade/pytorch-semantic-segmentation/README.md

 3. If you want train your own data.
 Remember to modify your data labels in ./utils/cityscapes/helpers/labels,and NUM_CLASSES in options.
 4. You can change the way the model load data in ./dataloader/ to fit your format of dataset.
 5. test.py would calculate the mIoU and save the result of segmented picture in --savedir.

+## ToDo
+1. More Network
+2. Clean up the code.